Gender Pay Gap Report 2021

 The University has identified the percentage of female and male colleagues in each of four pay quartiles, by dividing the workforce into four equal parts.

-Female colleagues account for 59.6% of the lowest quartile and 66.8% of the lower middle quartile.
+Female colleagues account for 68.8% of the lowest quartile which has increased from the previous year (65%) and 62.7% the lower middle quartile which has decreased from the previous year (65.1%).

-The upper middle quartile is more balanced with female colleagues making up 52% of this population.
+The upper middle quartile is more balanced with female colleagues making up 52.2% of this population compared with 50.7% in the previous year.

-In the upper quartile, the split between female and male is 42% female and 58% male.
+In the upper quartile, the split between female and male is 42.1% female and 57.9% male, which remains similar as the previous year.

 Why we have a gender pay gap

-Another contributing factor to the University’s pay gap is the higher proportion of males in more senior academic roles, with only 29% of professors being female.
+Another contributing factor to the University’s pay gap is the higher proportion of males in more senior academic roles, with 29.3% of professors being female (29 out of 128 as at snapshot date).
 This is not only a concern for the University but a wider known issue across the Higher Education sector.

-We need to increase the numbers of women in leadership positions across the University, particularly in academic roles, and we also need to ensure that roles at all levels across the University attract a diverse pool of applicants.
+A way to decrease the gender pay gap would be to increase the numbers of females in leadership positions across the University, particularly in academic roles, and also to ensure that roles at all levels across the University attract a diverse pool of applicants.

 The University recognises that many challenges remain and is determined to take action to ensure that our day-to-day practice reflects the quality of our policy commitments.